 In 1692, "witchcraft" swept through the settlement of Salem, Massachusetts, leading to mass hysteria and several executions.
 Now, several theories hope to find what really caused the Salem Witch Trials.

-Within the span of a year, 20 people had been executed and hundreds arrested after being accused of witchcraft, but almost as suddenly as the trials began, they stopped; Salem came to its senses, and life carried on.
+Within the span of a year, 20 people had been executed and more hundreds arrested after being accused of witchcraft.
+But almost as suddenly as the trials began, they stopped.
+Salem came to its senses — and life carried on.

 Since then, the events of the Salem witch trials have fascinated and perplexed scholars like few other episodes in American history.

 What caused this quiet Puritan town to descend into total paranoia and persecution?
-New theories might offer a more rational explanation than the supernatural.
+New theories might offer a more rational explanation than a supernatural one.

 Salem Witch Trials: Impact Of The Native American Wars

-King Philip’s War was raging in the colonies at the time, and the front lines were only about 70 miles away from Salem.
-Most people in region had been impacted in one way or another, and many in the Salem were refugees from parts of the region being torn apart by the war.
+One of these brutal battles, known as King Philip’s War, raged in the colonies in the 1670s, and the front lines were not far from Salem.
+Most people in region had been impacted in one way or another, and this created an atmosphere of intense anxiety.
+Many were afraid of further attacks and raids from neighboring Native American tribes.

-Several of the “afflicted” girls whose “bewitchment” kicked off the Salem Witch Trials had witnessed these raids first hand.
-It has been suggested that post-traumatic stress from witnessing these terrifying attacks and the culture of fear generated by the continued threat may have played a large role in the generating the subsequent mass hysteria.
+Several of the “afflicted girls” who accused women of “bewitching them” had witnessed earlier raids first hand.
+It has been suggested that post-traumatic stress from witnessing these terrifying attacks and the culture of fear generated by the continued threat may have played a large role in the generating these accusations — and the mass hysteria that followed.

 Historian Mary Beth Norton suggests the Native American Wars may have impacted the trials in another way.